Nasar165/MCS_CORE_SYSTEM/test/README.md

 #### Negative Tests

 Negative tests your class or method for faults, it's designed to break your code.
-This is helpful when trying to identify bugs within your code and what better way then to break it yourself.
-So a succesfull negative test is where your code breaks and wont give the expected result.
+This is helpful when trying to identify bugs within your code and what better way than to break it yourself.
+So a successful negative test is where your code breaks and won't give the expected result.

 ##### Sample